 - 2,000 sq. ft = 4.9 gpd – 10 gpd = $400 – $1,200

-A central air humidifier can provide your home or building with the proper humidity levels.
-Not only does it enhance the air quality in your space, but it can also offer increased comfort and better health.
+A central air humidifier can create optimal humidity levels for your entire home or building.
+Not only does it enhance the air quality in your space, but it can also offer increased comfort and health benefits.